jonathan-poole/qs-admin-guide/docs/asset_management/review_pinning_load_balancing.md

 ### Validation:

-* Ensure that the Virtual Proxy that will be used by the end users includes all RIM nodes. **Note** In this example we are only load balancing across the two RIM nodes.
-In your environment, the administrator will likely want to include at least one additional Engine in order to ensure availability of apps which are not members of the streams which have been isolated.
+* Ensure that the Virtual Proxy that will be used by the end users includes all RIM nodes. **Note** In this example, apps are only load balanced across two RIM nodes.
+In another, more robust environment, the administrator will likely want to include at least one additional Engine in order to ensure availability of apps which are not members of the streams which have been isolated.

 [![load_balancing-14.png](images/load_balancing-14.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/images/load_balancing-14.png)

-* As a user who would be expected to see one of the streams who apps are pinned to an isolated node, Open the Hub.
+* As a user who would be expected to see one of the streams who apps are pinned to an isolated node, open the Hub.

 [![load_balancing-15.png](images/load_balancing-15.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/images/load_balancing-15.png)